patrickfrank1/chesspos/README.md

 python -c "import chesspos"
 ```
 Congratulations you have successfully installed the package.
 It contains the following modules:
-- `chesspos.utils`: general purpose functions,
+- `chesspos.binary_index`: functions for loading and searching of bitboards in faiss,
 - `chesspos.convert`: convert between different chess position encodings like fen, bitboards and chess.Board(),
+- `chesspos.embedding_index`: functions for loading and searching embeddings in faiss,
+- `chesspos.models`: tensorflow models for embedding learning,
+- `chesspos.monitoring`: function to monitor metric learning progress, in particular callback to track triplet classification accuracy,
 - `chesspos.pgnextract`: functions to extract and save bitboards from pgn files,
-- `chesspos.binary_index`: functions for loading and searching of bitboards in faiss.
+- `chesspos.preprocessing`: prepare triplet generators for metric learning,
+- `chesspos.utils`: general purpose functions.

 Furthermore this repository contains folders for tests, demos, command line tools and data files.